A1rPun/MonoGame.SimpleTextUI/README.md

 **Navigating through menu's**

-Call the `.Move(Direction)` to move the displayed selection a direction
+Call the `.Move(Direction)` to move the displayed selection a direction.
+Example in combination with [MonoGame.InputManager](https://github.com/A1rPun/MonoGame.InputManager);

     if (inputManager.JustPressed(Keys.Up))
         menu.Move(Direction.Up);